 Bold Social Media Business Case Study Template

-Now that you know what a case study is, we explain how case reports are used in three different industries.
+Now that you know what a case study is, let’s look at the six different types of case studies next.

 There are six common types of case reports.
 Depending on your industry, you might use one of these types.